vruusmann/openscoring.io/_posts/2020-01-19-converting_logistic_regression_pmml.md

 The built-in `stats` package provides a [`glm()`](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/glm) function for training generalized linear models.
 The logistic regression mode is activated by setting the `family` argument to binomial value (either as a string literal or a [`family`](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/family) object).

-If the goal is to perform feature engineering in a PMML compatible manner, then the `glm()` function must be called using "formula interface".
+If the goal is to perform data pre-processing in a PMML compatible manner, then the `glm()` function must be called using "formula interface".
 Simple formulas can be specified inline (eg. `glm(Adjusted ~ ., family = "binomial", data = audit.df)`).
 Complex formulas should be assembled step by step from stringified terms, and then compiled into a standalone [`formula`](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/formula) object: